Enjoy Travel to Japan!

 Q2: When is the best season to visit Mount Tsukuba?

-Q3: Can you enjoy hot springs around Mount Tsukuba?
+Q3: Are there hot springs near Mount Tsukuba?

-A: Yes, you can relax at Tsukuba Hot Spring or nearby day-use hot spring facilities.
-It is recommended after hiking.
+A: Yes.
+You can relax at Mount Tsukuba hot springs and nearby day-use hot spring facilities—great after a hike.

 Enjoy the natural beauty and historical culture of Japan at Mount Tsukuba.